ssdiaz/ssdiaz/README.md

 - 🎓 Flatiron Software Engineering Bootcamp Graduate '22
 - 👀 I’m interested in ... full stack or front-end web development!
 - 🌱 I’m currently learning ...
 Data Structures & Algorithms in JavaScript!
 Java is next on deck.
 - 📚 I have experience in ...
-HTML, JavaScript, Ruby on Rails, React
+React, JavaScript, Ruby on Rails, HTML & CSS

 Connect with me on <a href="https://www.linkedin.com/in/samanthasdiaz/">LinkedIn</a>!
 Check out my <a href="https://www.samantha-diaz.com/">portfolio</a>!